STATEMENT OF POLICY

 - Supports a continuing strong alliance with the US.

-- Supports close relationships with New Zealand, PNG and the South Pacific Island States
+- Supports close relationships with all nations in our general area particularly New Zealand, PNG and the South Pacific island States.

-- Advocates the acquisition of the most capable modern armaments, surveillance systems and sensors to ensure that the ADF maintains technological advantage over forces in our general area.
+- Advocates the acquisition of the most capable modern armaments, surveillance systems and sensors to ensure technological advantage over forces in our general area.

-- Advocates a significant deterrent element in ADF capability enabling powerful retaliation at significant distances from our shores.
+- Advocates a strong deterrent element in the ADF enabling powerful retaliation at significant distances from our shores.

-- Believes the ADF must be capable of protecting commercial shipping both within Australian waters and beyond, recognising that this means in conjunction with allies and economic partners.
+- Believes the ADF must be capable of protecting commercial shipping both within Australian waters and beyond, in conjunction with allies.

-- Endorses the control of coastal surveillance by the ADF, and the development of the capability for the patrol and surveillance of all of Australia’s ocean areas, its island territories and the Southern Ocean.
+- Endorses the development of the capability for the patrol and surveillance of all of Australia’s ocean areas, its island territories and the Southern Ocean.

-- Welcomes Government initiatives concerning the recovery of an Australian commercial fleet capable of supporting the ADF and the carriage of essential cargoes to and from Australia in times of conflict.
+- Advocates Government initiatives for rebuilding an Australian commercial fleet capable of supporting the ADF and the carriage of essential cargoes to and from Australia in times of conflict.

-As to the RAN, the League, while noting the vital national peacetime tasks conducted by Navy, including border protection, flag showing/diplomacy, disaster relief maritime rescue, hydrography and aid to the civil power:
+As to the RAN, the League, while noting vital national peacetime tasks conducted by Navy, including border protection, flag showing/ diplomacy, disaster relief, maritime rescue, hydrography and aid to the civil power:

 - Supports the concept of a Navy capable of effective action in war off both the east and west coasts simultaneously and advocates a gradual build-up of the fleet and its afloat support elements to ensure that, in conjunction with the RAAF, this can be sustained against any force which could be deployed in our general area.

-- Strongly supports the acquisition of large, long range and endurance, fast submarines and, noting the deterrent value and huge operational advantages of nuclear powered submarines and their value in training our anti-submarine forces, urges the continued consideration of nuclear power as an option for those vessels.
+- Strongly supports the early acquisition of large, long range and endurance, fast submarines and notes the deterrent value, reliability and huge operational advantages of nuclear powered submarines and their value in training anti-submarine forces.

-- Notes the potential combat effectiveness of the STOVL version of the JSF and supports further examination of its application within the ADF.
+- Notes the potential combat effectiveness and flexibility of the STOVL version of the Joint Strike Fighter (F35 Lightning II) and supports further examination of its application within the ADF.

-- Supports the development of Australia’s defence industry, including strong research and design organisations capable of the construction and maintenance of all warships and support vessels in the Navy’s order of battle, and recognises the fundamental importance of a stable and continuous shipbuilding program for the retention of design and building skills and the avoidance of costly start up overheads.
+- Supports the development of Australia’s defence industry, including strong research and design organisations capable of the construction and maintenance of all warships, submarines and support vessels in the Navy’s order of battle, and welcomes the Government decision to provide a stable and continuous shipbuilding program.

-- Supports the efforts by Navy to rebuild the engineering capability to ensure the effective maintenance and sustainability of the fleet.
+- Supports the efforts by Navy to rebuild the engineering capability to ensure effective Fleet maintenance and sustainability.

-- Advocates the retention in preservation (maintained reserve) of operationally capable ships that are required to be paid off for resource or other economic reasons.
+- Advocates the retention in maintained reserve of operationally capable ships that are required to be paid off for resource or other economic reasons.

 - Supports a strong Naval Reserve and Australian Navy Cadets organisation.